ChauLe19/TetroRhythm/README.md

- Rythm + puzzle block game that challenges you to stack blocks in sync with the beat.
+ Rhythm + puzzle block game that challenges you to stack blocks in sync with the beat.

 2 music modes:
 + Auto Drop Beat